Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Example Firefly visualizations of astronomical datasets

 The low resolution dataset contains 6.2 million gas particles, 3.3 million star particles, 9.3 million HRDM particles and 3 million LRDM particles.
 The high resolution dataset contains 58 million gas particles, 17 million star particles, 70 million HRDM particles and 7 million HRDM particles.
 However, given that not all the particles are necessary to create an informative interactive visualization and that computational resources may be limited for some users, we reduce the HRDM and LRDM by a factor of 10${\times}$ (50${\times}$) for the low (high) resolution dataset.
 Additionally we apply 7${\times}$ (10${\times}$) reduction factors to the gas (star) particles for the high resolution dataset in order to fit within browser memory restrictions (in \S\ref{s:gaia_example} we explore an alternate approach to circumventing this browser memory restriction for an extremely large, ${\gtrsim}10^9$ particle, dataset).
 Table~\ref{t:FIRE_dataset} summarizes the number of particles and scalar fields included in these Firefly visualizations, including the decimation factors where applicable.

 We begin with the low resolution m12b\_res57000 example.
-To avoid obscuring the galaxy at the center of the box we initialize the HRDM \code{GCRadius} filter to hide all particles within 300 kpc.
-We also colormap the gas particles according to the magnitude of their velocities, scale their sizes according to the $\log_{10}$ of their temperature, and enable velocity vectors.
-The visualization highlights a fast moving biconical outflow (yellow) driven by stellar feedback from the center of the main galaxy surrounded by a swirling inflow of slower moving and cooler gas (purple) both above and below the disk plane (blue).
+To avoid obscuring the galaxy at the center of the box we initialize the HRDM \code{GCRadius} filter to hide all particles within 300 kpc; if we didn't do this then the view near the galaxy would be obscured by a volume filling screen of dark matter particles.
+We use the PDPP to apply this filter at startup, rather than doing it interactively at startup for two reasons: 1) it's more user friendly and 2) it avoids performance issues if you have a bunch of particles overlapping in the same pixel (see \S \ref{s:performance_tests} for a detailed breakdown of how this scales).
+We also colormap the gas particles according to the magnitude of their velocities and enable velocity vectors.
+By default the vector sizes (i.e., both their lengths and widths) are also set by the magnitude of their velocities.
+This approach of using color and size to doubly encode information is a best practice in creating accessible visualization.
+Here we instead choose to scale the vector sizes according to the $\log_{10}$ of their temperature.
+The ability to scale sizes by another quantity enables us to take this double-encoding approach for any quantity, not just velocities.
+With these settings, the visualization (see Figure~\ref{f:full_screengrab}a) highlights a fast moving biconical outflow (yellow) driven by stellar feedback from the center of the main galaxy surrounded by a swirling inflow of slower moving and cooler gas (purple) both above and below the disk plane (blue).
 Interestingly, the trajectory of the biconical outflow is clearly perturbed by the presence of the inflowing material as the jet bends noticably before continuing on to large radii (${\sim}100$s of kpc).
 The presence of the biconical outflow (and its deflection) in this dataset went unnoticed until we produced this visualization, demonstrating the utility of 3D interactive visualization for exploration.